 A stovetop smoker delivers amazing flavor with very little effort.
 And salmon is a particularly effective food to cook in a stovetop smoker; after 20 minutes in the smoker, the salmon is buttery-tender and takes on a rich, subtly smoky flavor.
 Alder is a classic wood chip pairing, but you can use your favorite type of wood chips to make this smoked salmon recipe.
-For more detailed instructions, look at my tutorial on How to Smoke Salmon.

 - 1 tablespoon wood chips, preferably alder wood

 - 4 salmon fillets, pin bones removed (skin on or off)